The Clearway team frequently receives enquiries about the costs of commercial waste disposal. Since there…

 Restrictions on the tipping of waste and the inevitable dumping to avoid paying for waste processing are key factors for this unlawful behaviour and in recent times a far larger and by far costly crime is occurring on an almost daily basis.
 This involves the unlawful occupation of land followed by large scale collection and disposal of waste.
 There have also been many cases of industrial units rented on short leases which have then been filled with illegal waste and left for the landlord to deal with vacant property clearance.

-The recent surge in fly-tipping is down to an influx of organised gangs offering cheap disposal services to businesses and then simply fly-tipping the waste to avoid the payment of landfill tax which is currently £88.95 per tonne*.
+The recent surge in fly-tipping is down to an influx of organised gangs offering cheap commercial rubbish removal services to businesses and then simply fly-tipping the waste to avoid the payment of landfill tax which is currently £88.95 per tonne*.
 More sophisticated fly-tippers have also been setting up dummy companies, which advertise cheap skip rentals, take out short term leases on warehouses then fill them from floor to ceiling with waste before moving on before the landlord realises that rent has not been paid and visits the premises to investigate.

 Tony Cockcroft, Chair of the Security Guarding Section, BSIA, said: “This activity is on an enormous scale involving the tipping of hundreds of tonnes of waste.
 The waste is collected from building sites, garden and house clearances and this criminal activity is netting large amounts of money for those involved in the process.”